alex-kalanis/remote-request/README.md

 The basic philosophy of this package is keep it simple and work with bulks of data, although there are streams underneath and stream variables has been used for passing the options.
+And that's the main difference - due streams underneath you can work with really large bulk of data.
+You are not too limited by size of memory.

 ## Installation